General: Home | Writing Services | Archive: Travel.Arts.Life.Sci/Tech.Pets | Images

 "To visit America for the first time is to encounter the strangely familiar.
 Like every Australian, I’ve spent a lifetime immersed in the television and film output of the USA, absorbing the nuances of its culture.
 I even understand why it’s upsetting to have been cast as Benedict Arnold in the school play (thanks, Brady Bunch).
 Which is why it’s mildly disconcerting to find that America is, in fact, much as it appears on screen."

 A letter from Bismarck, North Dakota, discussing the USA's food culture.
-Available for republication (print only).

 Images available.